iot-lif/iot-lif/reports.md

-where *l* denotes the layer, *t* denotes the time step, *S*<sup>*l*</sup> is the output spike image for layer *l*, and *P*, *Q*, *R*, *U* are synaptic, refractory, and membrane-related state variables. *Δ**t* denotes the length of the time step.
+where *l* denotes the layer, *t* denotes the time step, *S*<sup>*l*</sup> is the output spike image for layer *l*, and *P*, *Q*, *R*, *U* are synaptic, refractory, and membrane-related state variables. *Δt* denotes the length of the time step.
 Note that the values of *P*<sup>*l*</sup>, *Q*<sup>*l*</sup>, *R*<sup>*l*</sup>, and *S*<sup>*l*</sup> are each passed to the next time step in the same layer, so these variables encapsulate the “state" of a neuron in a